Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Translation and Document Costs: If any documents need translation or if additional documentation is required, there may be associated costs.

-If your H-1B status has expired and you want to try to regain it, there are a few options.
+If your H-1B status has expired, and you want to try to regain it, there are a few options.
 USCIS may allow you to extend your status (under section 214.1(c)(4) regulation 8 C.F.R. if you meet their criteria:

 To learn more about this option, you can visit the USCIS website about extending your status.
 Find out if getting a promotion while on H-1B status will affect your green card.

-What is required?
 Third Preference applicants require an approved I-140 petition filed by the prospective U.S. employer, evidence of having experience in the desired field, and one of the following items:

 Skilled workers must have at least two years of experience in their relevant fields while unskilled workers may suffice with on-the-job training and the ability to perform unskilled labor.
 It is important to note that the “unskilled workers” subcategory has a different set of priority dates from the other EB-3 subcategories.